dayutianfei/impala-frontend-2.1.2/README.md

 # impala-frontend-2.1.2
-for the code learning and the new version<br/>
+for the new version in idriller<br/>
 @dayutianfei